Sushma-Ravindra/IIITB-ASIC-1/README.md

 ```

-Thus there is a K-Map reductiom happening here.
+Thus there is a K-Map reduction happening here.

  ## SKY130RTL D3SK1 L2 Introduction to Optimizations-2